-By default, all LDAP operations are performed with the AUTH_LDAP_BIND_DN and AUTH_LDAP_BIND_PASSWORD credentials, not with the user's.
+By default, operations the all LDAP are performed with AUTH_LDAP_BIND_DN and AUTH_LDAP_BIND_PASSWORD credentials, not with the user's.
 Otherwise, the LDAP connection would be bound as the authenticating user during login requests and as the default credentials during other requests, so you might see inconsistent LDAP attributes depending on the nature of the Django view.
-If you're willing to accept the inconsistency in order to retrieve attributes while bound as the authenticating user, see AUTH_LDAP_BIND_AS_AUTHENTICATING_USER.
+If you're willing to accept the inconsistency in order to retrieve attributes while bound as the authenticating user, see AUTH LDAP BIND AS AUTHENTICATING USER.